 Set off without purse or bag or sandals

 The missionaries should not be concerned about material possessions and precautions.
-They have to start instantly with trust in God, who would provide everything they need through the people whom they serve.
-When Jesus sent the 12 apostles, his instruction was, “Take nothing for the journey, neither walking stick, nor sack, nor food, nor money, and let no one take a second tunic” (Lk 9:3).
+They have to start instantly trusting in God, who would provide everything they need through the very people whom they serve.
+When Jesus sent the twelve apostles, his instruction was, “Take nothing for the journey, neither staff, nor sack, nor food, nor money, and let no one take a second tunic” (Lk 9:3).
 “Do not take gold or silver or copper for your belts; no sack for the journey, or a second tunic, or sandals, or walking stick.
-The laborer deserves his keep” (Mt 10:9-10).
+The labourer deserves his keep” (Mt 10:9-10).

 At the Last Supper, Jesus asked the apostles, “‘When I sent you forth without a money bag or a sack or sandals, were you in need of anything?’
 ‘No, nothing,’ they replied” (Lk 22:35).
 Thus, God’s providential care was with them during their ministry.
 However, at the Last Supper, Jesus changed his policy because of the long-distance journey and opposition stating, “But now one who has a money bag should take it, and likewise a sack, and one who does not have a sword should sell his cloak and buy one” (Lk 22:36).

-According to the oriental tradition, the salutation involved time consuming embraces and inclinations.
-Because of the urgency of the mission, the disciples do not waste time greeting and socializing on the way.
+As per oriental tradition, the salutation involved time-consuming embraces and other inclinations.
+Because of the urgency of the mission, the disciples do not waste time greeting and socializing along the way.
 They have to focus on their target.

-Prophet Elisha gave a similar instruction to his servant Gehazi when the prophet sent him from Mount Carmel to Shunem to raise the Shunammite woman’s son.
-“Get ready for a journey.
+The Prophet Elisha gave similar instructions to his servant Gehazi when the prophet sent him from Mount Carmel to Shunem to raise the Shunammite woman’s son – “Get ready for a journey.
 Take my staff with you and be off; if you meet anyone, give no greeting, and if anyone greets you, do not answer.
 Lay my staff upon the boy” (2 Kgs 4:29).

-Greeting of peace during the house visit was a traditional custom.
+A greeting of peace during a house visit was a traditional custom.
 When David sent his ten young men as his representatives to meet Nabal at Carmel, he instructed, “Go up to Carmel.
 Pay Nabal a visit and greet him in my name.
 Say to him, ‘Peace be with you, my brother, and with your family, and with all who belong to you” (1 Sam 25:6).
-During his post-resurrection appearances to the disciples, Jesus greeted them saying, “Peace be with you” (Jn 20:19, 21, 26).
+Jesus, during his post-resurrection appearances to the disciples, greeted them saying, “Peace be with you” (Jn 20:19, 21,26).